FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 \subsubsection{\underline{A Numerical Example}}

-We evaluate the NE takeover strategies and saddle-point value parameters obtained in Corollary~\ref{cor:NE_Val_1D_FDC} on a linear time-invariant (LTI) scalar system for a horizon length of $L=20$.
-The quadratic costs~\eqref{eq:cost_form_scalar} are assumed to fixed $\forall k \in \mathcal{K}$, given by
+We evaluate the NE takeover strategies and saddle-point value parameters derived in Corollary~\ref{cor:NE_Val_1D_FDC} on a linear time-invariant (LTI) scalar system over a finite-horizon $L=20$.
+The quadratic costs~\eqref{eq:cost_form_scalar} are assumed to fixed $\forall k \in \mathcal{K}$, given by:

-The control matrices of both the players reduce to
+The control matrices of both the players reduce to: